7 Common Prompt Engineering Mistakes and How to Avoid Them

 Example:

-- Weak prompt: “Write something about marketing.”
+- Weak prompt: “Write a text about marketing.”

 2. Too much information at once